QSMxT/QSM-CI/README.md

 ![QSM-CI Logo](img/QSM-CI-small.png)

 Welcome to the Quantitative Susceptibility Mapping (QSM) Online Challenge (QSM-CI)!
-This initiative aims to continually and transparently evaluate QSM algorithms and pipelines to remain up-to-date with advancements.
+This initiative aims to continually and transparently integrate (CI) and evaluate QSM algorithms and pipelines to remain up-to-date with advancements.

 [![](img/button.png)](https://forms.gle/spuRTVp5i6FUXbif7)

 Key features:

-- **Always-Online submissions**: Submit and update your QSM pipelines anytime.
+- **Always-Online submissions**: Submit and update QSM pipelines at any time.
 - **Full QSM pipeline**: Submitted QSM pipelines perform all steps from multi-echo combination, phase unwrapping, background field removal and dipole inversion.
 If you just want to submit an algorithm for one of these steps, you can construct a pipeline that includes it and substitute in your preferred algorithms for each of the other steps.
-- **Automated testing**: Pipelines are automatically evaluated using GitHub Actions on simulated data.
+- **Automated testing**: Pipelines are automatically evaluated using GitHub Actions on simulated data, currently running on ARDC cloud resources.
 - **Quantitative metrics**: A series of metrics are automatically computed to assess pipeline performance.
 - **Qualitative metrics**: Visual comparison through user-based qualitative metrics using the Elo rating system.

 # Metrics